Making a Claim

 One of the key benefits of our holiday home insurance policy is our dedicated claims service.
 We aim to make the whole claims process as stress free as possible, with a speedy settlement.
 Help and advice is only a phone call away.

-Since 1984, we have been assisting holiday home owners through a variety of claims scenarios, both in the UK and overseas.
+Since 1984, we have been assisting holiday home owners through a variety of claims scenarios.
 From properties burnt to the ground, floods, liability claims, burglaries and of course the burst pipe claims that cause destruction to holiday homes each year.

 In the event that you need to make a claim please follow the procedure outlined below and have your policy number to hand.
 Further details on how to make a claim are also outlined in the policy wording.